 Business Energy | How we can play our part to help business energy regulation?

 Ofgem, the energy regulator, has plenty on its plate.
 Not least prioritising across domestic and business energy markets, with prices on the rise.
-Political influence pulls Ofgem towards the domestic market, but it has rightly set its sights on greater scrutiny and improved business energy regulation.
+Political influence pulls Ofgem towards the domestic market but it has rightly set its sights on improved business energy regulation.

 Unregulated business energy

 An unregulated business energy market is open to a whole variety of abuse.
 There needs to be greater scrutiny of how some brokers operate in this space.
-Ofgem’s announcement that it is due to conduct a strategic review of the microbusiness retail market is welcome.
-It may prompt further action to help prevent businesses overspending on energy and the need to better business energy regulation.
+Ofgem’s announcement that it will conduct a review of the microbusiness retail market is welcome.
+It may prompt further action to help prevent businesses overspending on energy and the need for better business energy regulation.

-troo is working with ElectraLink, who provide expertise to several energy industry codes, to help develop a memorandum of understanding and a code of principles.
-This should hopefully lead to an initial code of conduct in the next quarter, but codes aren’t mandatory, so the question remains if it will have the desired impact.
+troo is working with ElectraLink, who provide expertise to several energy industry codes and are helping to develop a code of principles.
+This should hopefully lead to an initial code of conduct in the next quarter.
+But codes aren’t mandatory, so the question remains if it will have the desired impact.